 4.2.11 Canadian Domestic route schemes and the US East Coast Link Routes are also published.
-Flights entering the NAM region north of 65N must be planned in accordance with the NCA and/or NOROTS as appropriate.
 All of these linking structures are referenced in Chapter 3 of this Manual and account must be taken of any such routing restrictions when planning flights in this category.